oroinc/documentation/commerce/user_guide/overview/customers/customer_user_roles_overview.rst

            * Search

 Finally, in the customer role details, you may view customer users with this role assigned.
 If the role is global, this list contains users from all customer accounts.

+.. note:: Please note that there are two ways to control the capability of a customer user to update their profile details in the front store.
+One is defined by the **Edit** permission for Customer Users.
+When set to **Same Level/All Levels**, editing will become possible under **Account > All Users** in the front store.
+The second one is defined by the **Update User Profile** capability which, when enabled, gives the customer user permissions to update details under **Account > My Profile** in the front store.